 Most of us can handle the body basics—hunger, thirst, and the urge to urinate—but we miss a lot of the more subtle messages our bodies try to send us, says Abrams.
 When we can’t hear or refuse to listen, the body’s call grows louder, urging us to pay attention.

 “When the body first starts to talk to us, it’s knocking on the door.
 If we don’t listen, the body gives us a shout.
 If we really don’t listen, it slaps us upside the head.
-Then we actually have a physical problem,” Abrams said.
+Then, we actually have a physical problem,” Abrams said.

 This pattern is common in people who spend most their day sitting in a chair, behind a desk.
-This position may seem benign, but it’s not a form our bodies were designed to endure for hours on end.
+This position may seem benign, but it’s not a form that our bodies were designed to endure for hours on end.
 That’s why desk-bound people often develop head and neck pain, headaches, and carpal tunnel syndrome.

 Our Body Wisdom Legacy